p0mvn/swaprouter-workshop/README.md

 ### 0. Setup and Contract Boilerplate

+**Goals**:
-Goal: have a foundational structure of the CosmWasm contract generated with Beaker.
+- Have a foundational structure of the CosmWasm contract generated with Beaker.
-We will go over this structure and understand the anatomy of a smart contract.
+- Understand the anatomy of a smart contract.

 #### Step 1: Let’s generate and build a new CosmWasm project with Beaker